rsdoiel/rsdoiel.github.io/blog/2017/06/16/cross-compiling-go.md

 By R. S. Doiel 2017-06-16

-Pine64's Pinebook runs on ARM 7 under an 64bit Ubuntu Mate.
-Go is available as a Debian/Ubuntu package but the version is 1.6.
+Pine64's Pinebook has a 64-bit Quad-Core ARM Cortex A53 which is not the same ARM processor found on a Raspberry Pi 3.
+As a result it needs it own compiled version of Go.
 Fortunetly cross compiling Go is very straight forward.
-I started with a couple of Gists I found on Github and felt my way through the process easily.
+There are two helpful Gists on Github discussing compiling Go for a 64-Bit ARM.

 + [conoro's gist](https://gist.github.com/conoro/4fca191fad018b6e47922a21fab499ca)
 + [truedat101's gist](https://gist.github.com/truedat101/5898604b1f7a1ec42d65a75fa6a0b802)

 To cross compile I used a spare Raspberry Pi 3 that already had Go 1.8.3. available.
-Inspired by the gists I wound up with this workflow to bring a recent Go to my Pinebook.
+Inspired by the gists I wound up with this workflow to bring a Go 1.8.3 to my Pinebook.

 On my host Raspberry Pi 3 (called raspberrypi.local for this example)